 What is Dual Diagnosis?

 The most popular form of dual diagnosis addiction treatment is called Integrated Intervention.
 With this approach, the patient receives care for both chemical dependency and mental illness at the same time.
-Because of the vast number of mental illnesses, it is important to know that each dual diagnosis treatment will be highly individualized based on the co-occurring illness that the patients present.
+Because of the vast number of mental illnesses, it is essential to know that each dual diagnosis treatment will be highly individualized based on the co-occurring disease that the patients present.
 However, treatment centers specializing in dual diagnosis treatment will begin with detoxification.

 Steps to Treating Mental Illness and Substance Abuse